Sleeping Kelly: Expected Value versus Wealth Multiplier

-\paragraph{Inferring Probability from the Kelly Criterion} We can now infer the probability implicitly assigned to the coin landing on heads using the Kelly Criterion, which maximizes the growth rate, or equivalently the multiplier, of wealth under multiplicative dynamics~\citep{thorp1975portfolio,kelly1956new, eebook}.
-Given 1:1 odds on any bet when woken, the Kelly Criterion says to bet a fraction of your wealth $b = p-(1-p)$, where $p$ is the probability when woken that the coin landed on tails.
 By setting $b = \frac{1}{3}$, we infer $p=\frac{2}{3}$.
 In other words, you must implicitly assign a probability $\frac{2}{3}$ to the coin landing tails, and $\frac{1}{3}$ to the coin landing heads, each time you are woken.
 Similarly, since $a=0$ we infer $p=\frac{1}{2}$ before being put to sleep.
-Sleeping Kelly is a ``thirder."
+Sleeping Kelly is a thirder.

+\begin{theorem} Sleeping Beauty maximizes the growth rate of her wealth as a thirder who sizes bets according to the Kelly criterion. \end{theorem}

+We have invoked the Kelly criterion here because it translates probabilities into bet sizes that maximize the wealth multiplier, and we are using wealth multiplier maximization as our choice criterion.
+However, this is not the only choice criterion Sleeping Beauty should care about.
+Sleeping Beauty must also avoid making herself vulnerable to Dutch Books.